sophiebatten123/Batten-s_Bakery_Website/README.md

 # Overview

 [Batten's Bakery]() is a Bakery Website aimed at enticing customers to book in for its famous afternoon tea.
-It promotes delicious cakes and scrumptious pasteries with an added lockdown twist, allowing customers to bake their favourites whilst in the comfort of their own home.
+It promotes delicious cakes and scrumptious pastries with an added lockdown twist, allowing customers to bake their favourites whilst in the comfort of their own home.
 Batten's Bakery caters for many dietary requirements including vegetarian, vegan and gluten free options in all its recipes.

 The site itself is fully responsive and designed in a simplistic and easy to navigate manner.
-It has been coded using solely HTML and CSS and therefore although it has 'form' elements on the website, due to no back-end fuctionality the entered fields will not be sent anywhere.
+It has been coded using solely HTML and CSS and therefore although it has 'form' elements on the website, due to no back-end functionality the entered fields will not be sent anywhere.

 # UX